 What is Ford SYNC 3?

-Everything you need to know about the latest Ford SYNC 3 infotainment system
+Everything you need to know about the Ford SYNC 3 infotainment system

-The first-generation SYNC system developed as a joint venture between Ford and Microsoft.
+The first-generation SYNC system was developed as a joint venture between Ford and Microsoft.
 That relationship meant early versions called Ford SYNC and SYNC 2 were built using Windows Embedded Automotive operating system software.
-For the SYNC 3 version announced in 2014 Ford switched to an operating system called QNX developed by smartphone manufacturer BlackBerry.
+For the SYNC 3 version, which was announced in 2014, Ford switched to an operating system called QNX, developed by smartphone manufacturer BlackBerry.

 At the time, Ford explained the switchover by claiming users weren’t happy with the complexity of the previous Windows-based system.
-Upgrading to SYNC 3 was a major step forward in a critically competitive market where Ford had previously been struggling to keep up, making the system more simple to operate while improving the overall user experience.
+Upgrading to SYNC 3 was a major step forward for the carmaker in a critically competitive market where Ford had previously been struggling to keep up; the system was much simpler to operate and it improved the overall user experience of the onboard infotainment system.
 Rival infotainment operating systems may have sharper graphics and more advanced features, but Ford SYNC 3 has intuitive menus and clear – if unexciting – graphics that make it simple to get the most out of it.

 What Ford SYNC 3 actually does and why you need it

-Ford says the highlight of its SYNC 3 system is the dash-mounted eight-inch touchscreen which offers users the chance to operate it with gestures similar to a typical smartphone.
-That means you can ‘pinch and swipe’ to access screens for different apps or features, or to zoom into navigation maps.
-An advanced processor means the system is much more responsive than the previous generation, with Ford claiming it can respond to inputs up to 10 times faster.
+When it was launched, the highlight of the SYNC 3 system was the dash-mounted eight-inch touchscreen, which offers users the chance to operate it with gestures similar to a typical smartphone.
+This means you can ‘pinch and swipe’ to access screens for different apps or features, or to zoom into navigation maps.
+An advanced processor means the system is much more responsive than the previous generation, SYNC 2; Ford claimed it could respond to inputs up to 10 times faster.